http4k/http4k/src/docs/guide/modules/json/index.md

 **Moshi:** ```compile group: "org.http4k", name: "http4k-format-moshi", version: "3.109.0"```

-**Xml:** ```compile group: "org.http4k", name: "http4k-format-xml", version: "3.109.0"```

 ### About
-These modules add the ability to use JSON/XML as a first-class citizen when reading from and to HTTP messages.
+These modules add the ability to use JSON as a first-class citizen when reading from and to HTTP messages.
 Each implementation adds a set of standard methods and extension methods for converting common types into native JSON/XML objects, including custom Lens methods for each library so that
-JSON/XML node objects can be written and read directly from HTTP messages:
+JSON node objects can be written and read directly from HTTP messages:

 #### Code [<img class="octocat" src="/img/octocat-32.png"/>](https://github.com/http4k/http4k/blob/master/src/docs/guide/modules/message_formats/example.kt)